The Québec maritime Blog

 One of the attractions of our regions is the proximity of the St. Lawrence.
-Whether you ride the trails of Côte-Nord, Bas-Saint-Laurent or Gaspésie, you will have many opportunities to admire exceptional views of this frozen seaway and be amazed by its size!
+Whether you’re riding the trails in Bas-Saint-Laurent, Gaspésie or Côte-Nord, you’ll have many opportunities to admire exceptional views of this frozen seaway and be amazed by its size!

 3. Percé Rock

 An iconic landmark in Gaspésie, Percé Rock is an impressive sight in the winter.
 To access the lookout where you can admire this natural arch, take the local trail in Percé from Trans-Québec trail #5.
-You are sure to appreciate the view!
+You’re sure to appreciate the view!